 - U.N. global carbon off-setting and reduction scheme for aviation (CORSIA) will result in the mitigation of around 2.5 billion tons of CO2 between 2021 and 2035.

-Europe’s biggest airlines will pay more than €5 billion in national environmental taxes and other payments this year – funds which could have otherwise been dedicated to support the industry’s decarbonisation efforts.
+Europe’s biggest airlines will pay more than €5 billion in national environmental taxes and other payments this year — funds that could have otherwise been dedicated to supporting the industry’s decarbonisation efforts.
 This includes around €590 million in expected payments to the EU’s ETS, (+59% vs 2018) which airlines have been a part of since 2013.
-Aviation is currently the only transport sector which participates in the ETS.
+Aviation is currently the only transport sector that participates in the ETS.

 In addition, from 2020 onwards, the UN’s global aviation carbon emissions reduction scheme, CORSIA, will enable airlines to deliver on the industry’s goal of carbon-neutral growth by early 2020.
 As of July 2019, 80 states representing 77% of international aviation activity have voluntarily signed up to CORSIA — and more than half of these states are European.
 CORSIA will result in the mitigation of around 2.5 billion tons of CO2 between 2021 and 2035, with airlines paying to offset their emissions by investing in climate-friendly projects.